sajjanapu83/Notes/Kubernetes/k8s-Networking.md

 ! net.ipv4.ip_forward = 1

 -+++++++++++++++++++++++++++++++
+**NOTE**
+# Once schedular decides on which node the pod has to be created...
-# Kubernetes actually creates docker containers with NONE network & then invokes CNI plugins which takes care of rest of
+# Kubelet service on that particular node, actually creates docker containers with NONE network & then invokes CNI plugin
-# the configuration
+which takes care of rest of the netowrk configuration -+++++++++++++++++++++++++++++++
--+++++++++++++++++++++++++++++++